nagyrajmund/gesturebot/README.md

 ![teaser image](https://i.imgur.com/feoihA2.png)

 # Instructions for running the Blenderbot demo
+*Note: For the other demo with DialogFlow integration, visit the `dialogflow_demo` branch.*

-*Note: the source code of the Unity project is available [from this link](https://drive.google.com/file/d/1WTbpeuHm_i0qhJOFfMXjoqwnOtJKihym/view?usp=sharing), but below we provide a stand-alone executable version that doesn't require installing Unity.*
+*The source code of the Unity project is available [from this link](https://drive.google.com/file/d/1WTbpeuHm_i0qhJOFfMXjoqwnOtJKihym/view?usp=sharing), but below we provide a stand-alone executable version that doesn't require installing Unity.*
 ## Preliminaries
 - Clone the repository
   ```